 Getting to know the UAE market

 Although there is a standard Arabic language, Arab culture can not be generalized.
 Every Arab country is different, with its own cultural heritage and dialect.
-Designing for a certain Arab market requires knowledge of the local specifications, habits and differences, which in turn requires advance research.
+Designing for a certain Arab market requires knowledge of the local specifications, habits and differences, which in turn requires advance UX research.

 Here are some tips how to start: